matiasdieguez/imagnr/README.md

 # Imagnr
-Imaginr is a Image Tags Cognitive Recognizer
+Imagnr is a Cognitive Recognizer of Image Tags

-Having an image and a catalog of text tags, Imagnr gives you a .NET Standard library to do a cognitive catalog search based on the text appearing in the image.
-Uses Levenshtein Distance Algorithm to find matches of tags with a configurable similarity level.
+Having an image and a catalog of text tags, Imagnr gives you a library to do a cognitive search based on the text appearing in the image.
+Uses Levenshtein distance algorithm over condensed OCR results to find matches of tags with a configurable similarity level.
 ##Platform Support
-*.NET Standard 1.5
+*.NET Portable Class Library

 ## Dependencies
 Imagnr uses Computer Vision from Azure Cognitive Services to extract OCR data from images, so you need a subscription to it.